Implementation of the Decorator Unification Protocol¶

 With this code it is now possible to differentiate in the initializer between

-a call to @Decorator(some_key=some_value) def function
+a call to @Decorator(some_key=some_value) def function with a decorator

-parameter and @Decorator def function
+parameter and @Decorator def function without parameters:

 In the latter case